 Are you considering getting into the business of flipping houses?
 Have you watched the shows on HGTV about flipping, and think it would be a breeze to do?
 You may want to think again, or at least do a little bit of research before you sink your life savings into a fixer-upper.

 Home prices are increasing, which means it’s a good market in which to buy a fixer-upper and flip it.
-It used to be illegal to insure a house for less than 90 days, but that law changed in 2010.
-This opened the flood gates for flippers to go to work.
 In the 3rd Quarter of 2014, over 27,000 homes were flipped in the U.S.The average return was over $75,000.00 per home.
 This would tend to show that the market is hot.
 So what’s a wannabe home flipper to do?

 Build your cash reserves